 Organizers are responsible for all timing.
-The ABA will have a timing team available for events where electronic timing is required.
+The ABA can provide a list of timing team contractors for events where electronic timing is required.
 The cost of the ABA timing team is \$250.00/day including expenses; this fee will be included on your invoice from the ABA.

-For the 2024 season, MTB-XC, Road and Cyclocross organizers have 3 options as it relates to Timing.
+For the 2025 season, MTB-XC, Road and Cyclocross organizers have 3 options as it relates to Timing.
 1-You can hire Zone 4 to do the timing for you.